 Coping with a Loved One’s Memory Loss

-It can be disturbing to watch someone you love struggle with memory loss.
-Depending on the severity of their condition, there are things you can do to help.
+Watching someone you love struggle with memory loss can be difficult.
+Depending on the severity of their condition, there are many ways you can help.
 For example:

 - Help them organize their home.